sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 direction is towards freedom and, as much as possible, we should give this power and these capabilities to every individual to be the best version of themselves.

-In the news, the AI outcome that centralizes power has a lot of momentum.
+In the news, the AI outcome that centralizes power currently has a lot of momentum.
 For example, most of the new compute capabilities are owned by a small number of big tech companies:
 - _Groups including BlackRock, Microsoft, Nvidia, and xAI join forces to acquire Aligned Data Centers — $40B deal delivers 5GW of operational and planned data center capacity_, [Tom's Hardware](https://www.tomshardware.com/tech-industry/artificial-intelligence/groups-including-blackrock-microsoft-nvidia-and-xai-join-forces-to-acquire-aligned-data-centers-usd40b-deal-delivers-5gw-of-operational-and-planned-data-center-capacity), 2025-10-14.
 - _Pennsylvania’s $70 Billion Race for America’s Data Centers_, [Data Center Knowledge](https://www.datacenterknowledge.com/energy-power-supply/pennsylvania-s-70-billion-race-for-america-s-data-centers), 2025-10-16.
 - _BlackRock’s $40 billion deal highlights the unstoppable AI data center gold rush, as CEO Larry Fink pushes back on AI bubble fears_, [Fortune](https://fortune.com/2025/10/15/blackrocks-40-billion-deal-highlights-the-unstoppable-ai-data-center-gold-rush-as-ceo-larry-fink-pushes-back-on-ai-bubble-fears/), 2025-10-15.

-And the AI outcome that advances the capabilities of individuals has almost no momentumm.
-For example, AI is now taking entry level jobs that were a source of training for recent graduates:
+Although this Improving Scientific Integrity proposal is focused on just kidney dialysis patients with unstable hemoglobin levels, there appears to be thousands of similar healthcare problems needing the scientific method.
+The underlying premise of this essay is that there are thousands of nurses and technicians capable of employing the scientific method when assisted by co-scientist.
+If thousands of people were to start improving the science of healthcare, that would be more than momentum.
+It would be a movement.

 # References
-1. Shinners, Stanley M., Modern Control System Theory and Application, 2nd edition, Addison-Wesley, 1978.
+1. Shinners, Stanley M., [_Modern Control System Theory and Application_](https://www.amazon.com/Control-Application-Addison-Wesley-Electrical-Engineering/dp/020107494X), 2nd edition, Addison-Wesley, 1978.
 ISBN: 020107494X.
-2. Tufte, Edward, The Visual Display of Quantitative Information, 2nd edition, Graphics Press, 1997.
+2. Tufte, Edward, [_The Visual Display of Quantitative Information_](https://www.amazon.com/Visual-Display-Quantitative-Information/dp/0961392142), 2nd edition, Graphics Press, 1997.
 ISBN: 0961392142.
-3. Sivia, D.S., Data Analysis: A Bayesian Tutorial, 2nd edition, Oxford University Press, 2006.
+3. Sivia, D.S., [_Data Analysis: A Bayesian Tutorial_](https://www.amazon.com/Data-Analysis-Bayesian-Devinderjit-Sivia/dp/0198568320), 2nd edition, Oxford University Press, 2006.
 ISBN: 0198568320.
-4. Pearl, Judea, Causality: Models, Reasoning, and Inference, 2nd edition, Cambridge University Press, 2009.
+4. Pearl, Judea, [_Causality: Models, Reasoning, and Inference_](https://www.amazon.com/Causality-Reasoning-Inference-Judea-Pearl/dp/052189560X), 2nd edition, Cambridge University Press, 2009.
 ISBN: 052189560X.
-5. Kahneman, Daniel, Thinking, Fast and Slow, 1st paperback edition, Farrar, Straus and Giroux, 2013.
+5. Kahneman, Daniel, [_Thinking, Fast and Slow+](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555), 1st paperback edition, Farrar, Straus and Giroux, 2013.
 ISBN: ‎ 0374533555.